stashed/mysql/docs/mysql.md

 **Create Repository:**

 Now, crete a `Respository` using this secret.
-Below is the YAML of Repository crd we are going to create,
+Below is the YAML of Repository CRD we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1